Eric Haase Player Props: Tigers vs. Angels

 Angels Pitching Rankings

-- The right-hander's most recent time out came on Tuesday, July 18 against the New York Yankees, when he tossed 5 2/3 innings, surrendering two earned runs while allowing six hits.
+- In his last time out on Wednesday, July 19, the left-hander went 7 1/3 innings against the New York Yankees, allowing one earned run while surrendering two hits.

-- The 27-year-old has an ERA of 4.52, with 9.4 strikeouts per nine innings, in 15 games this season.
-Opponents have a .240 batting average against him.
+- The 26-year-old has amassed an ERA of 4.26, with 7.5 strikeouts per nine innings, in 17 games this season.
+Opponents are batting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.